-Preventing deadly aortic aneurysmsDecember 18th, 2012 in Cardiology
+Preventing deadly aortic aneurysmsDecember 18, 2012 by Quinn Phillips in Medicine & Health / Cardiology

 (Medical Xpress)—A researcher with the University of Alberta's Faculty of Medicine & Dentistry and the Mazankowski Alberta Heart Institute is looking closely at a molecule linked to aortic aneurysms in the abdomen, and her findings could lead to a life-saving treatment to reduce swelling of the aortic artery.

 Zamaneh Kassiri, a professor in the Department of Physiology, and Ratnadeep Basu, a PhD trainee in Kassiri's lab, have been looking at the role of a protein called TIMP3 in the vessels.
 Their most recent findings, published in The Journal of Biological Chemistry, show that animal models that lacked TIMP3 developed abdominal aneurysms.
 TIMP3 inhibits a family of proteins that normally chew up the structural proteins in the aortic wall—and this role has turned out to be critical in preventing swelling of the aortic aneurysm.

 "This means if we can find a way to boost TIMP3 in the area, aneurysms could be avoided," said Kassiri.